budavariam/learn-vim/vim-cheatsheet.md

 ## Tips and tricks

 * select text in visual mode then `xi()<esc>P` Wrap brackets around visually selected text
+* select text in visual mode then `y/ctrl-r"` starts to search for visually selected text
 * `:w !diff % -` - show the diffs with `diff` command since last save.
 (It saves the output to stdin and loads the differences between the current filename and standard input)
+* `:g/pattern/norm @o` - run the previously recorded `o` macro on all lines that match `pattern`